skilesare/art_and_democratic_hypercatallaxy/content/hyper_capitalism/README.md

 11. Loan Pool
 12. Loan Officers

-The levers of economic manipulation controled by the issuer of the currency
+The levers of economic manipulation controlled by the issuer of the currency

 7. Demurrage Rate
 8. Retaining Rate